 But I'm happy we're at a point of the first samples going through.
 Means progress.

 So after 37 years in the photo industry ... that's right I started in 1981 ... here I am making plans to get out.

 Back before 1981 I ran my own ceramics business, making fine art pieces and selling them through galleries and the Festival Of The Arts in Laguna Beach.
 Why did I ever get into the photo industry in the first place?
 Well if anyone remembers 1980 was a recessional year and with the downturn in the economy you had to decide between eating, filling your car with gas, and a place to sleep ... no room for fine art.
 Photography was the other art thing that I was doing having to photograph my work to send to galleries.
 So I went looking for a photo retail job throughout Orange County and the last place I tried, Cornell's Camera in Mission Viejo, hired me on the spot.
 With that I shut down my business and went and worked in the photo industry.
 Besides working retail for the first twelve years, there was being a manufacturers rep, which grew into being a distributor for two photo high end lighting companies from Germany.
 Finally landing as being sales director for a little company in Seattle.
 Lots of travel, and lots of eating antacids.

 I've had enough.

 So I went out and bought myself a kiln, a wheel, dug out all of my old ceramic tools and started working up designs.
 I am like a little kid again.
-I've designed my website, my chop (above - for signing what I do) and have been playing with samples and pit firing techniques.
-I'll be documenting my travels in getting this off the ground ... mixing in my other love which is photography and trying to show what starting a ceramic business is like for anyone who wants to follow.
+I'm in the beginning stages of designing my website, my chop (for signing what I do) and have been playing with taking samples through the process and getting my techniques honed.
+I'll be documenting my travels in getting this off the ground and trying to show what starting a ceramic business is like for anyone who wants to follow.